 Contrary to popular belief, you don’t need a fancy camera to take great photos!

 Our answer?
 Most of the time, we actually recommend a smartphone!
+It’s a tool that’s much more accessible to a wider audience, and it has a lot more helpful features than you think!

 In this post, we’ll be covering smartphone landscape photography tips and tricks we use every time we go out shooting.